YuBlum/stark-lang/README.md

 `def data : embed rw [0x86, 0xff]`;

 ### Embed flags
-This are the possible flags that `embed` accepts:
+These are the possible flags that `embed` accepts:
-- `r`: Readable data
+- `r`: Readable-only data
-- `w`: Writable data
+- `w`: Writable-only data
-- `x`: Executable data
+- `x`: Executable-only data.
+On systems that don't permit only executable data (e.g. x86) the behavior is exactly the same as `rx`
-- `rw`: Readable writable data
+- `rw`: Readable + writable data
-- `rx`: Readable executable data
+- `rx`: Readable + executable data
-- `wx`: Writable executable data
+- `wx`: Writable + executable data.
+On systems that don't permit only executable data (e.g. x86) the behavior is exactly the same as `rwx`
+- `rxx`: Readable + executable data.
+If used in a function the machine code will be inlined.
+If it isn't behaves the same as `rx`.
-- `rwx`: Readable writable executable data
+- `rwx`: Readable + writable + executable data

-If you don't have the appropriate flag for what you're trying to do with that data (read/write/execute/) a segmentation fault will occur.
+If you don't have the appropriate flag for what you're trying to do with that data (read/write/execute) a segmentation fault will occur.

 ### Executing embedded data
 To execute data created using `embed` first you need to cast it to a [function pointer](#Function-pointers), then simply run the function: